 The right time to pick may also depend on what you intend to use the peppers for.
 If you need them to stay crisp you might choose to pick them before they start to turn red, but habaneros are generally left to ripen to full color for your variety.
 Try picking at different stages to determine your preferred taste and crispness.
 If you notice signs of insect damage, pick the fruit before it deteriorates any further.

 Most of the peppers don’t break off easily, so use a pair of clippers or scissors to cut them.
-We recommend using Wolf-Garten Comfort Anvil clippers, they have a small and large size and help keep your hand from hurting by the time you are done.
 Do make sure you wear impermeable gloves and wash your hands thoroughly before wiping sweat from your face or rubbing your eyes.
 Milk is the best cure if you get the oils on your skin or body parts!

 Chilies can be kept refrigerated for up to a week.
 Leave the stem on and store in a paper bag for the longest period of storage before they start to spoil.